 Searching for the best taxi apps like Uber for a ride in the Middle East?

-An app like Careem, Uber and many others are cropping up, no matter where you want to reach on time.
+A ride-sharing app like Careem, Uber and many others are cropping up, no matter where you want to reach on time.
 Modeled after Uber, Careem, a Dubai-based taxi service provider, is offering an application and website to the people to book a ride.
 So, if public transit just isn’t your thing, Careem promises “affordable, chauffeur-driven cars at the touch of a button”.

 According to the latest report from Bloomberg, “Uber is in talks to acquire Careem, who is the principal rival in the Middle East.”
 In addition, according to the report from Crunchbase, “The Uber-Careem acquisition deal is reportedly in the works.”

 According to one of the latest reports from Crunchbase.com, the Middle East ride-hailing company named Careem has secured $200 million in fresh funding from its existing investors including Saudi Arabian billionaire Prince Alwaleed bin Talal, Al Tayyar Group, STV and Japanese e-commerce company Rakuten.
 It is also expected that the company will raise more to finance expansion plans.
+As per other news, Careem has just launched Careem REWARDS that is one of the biggest rewards programme in the region with over 33 million users.

 Established in July 2012, Careem permits its customers to book a car for a precise time or order it on-demand through its mobile application or website.
-It’s MENA’s No. 1 cab booking app for a safe, reliable, and affordable ride.
+It’s MENA’s No. 1 cab booking mobile app for a safe, reliable, and affordable ride.
 On Sep 2013, Careen has funding worth $1.7 million by STC Ventures, part of Saudi Telecoms Company to expand its service.

 Careem, a cab app, allows users to make payment with credit card, offer receipts online and track their rides in real-time.
 Currently, the company has more than 1,000 cars across its network.
 After $1.7 million funding and $10M in December 2014, Careem got $60 million of funding from Al Tayyar, STC Ventures, Impulse (a subsidiary of Kuwait Investment Authority), Beco Capital, Lumia Capital and Wamda Capital to grow taxi business in the Middle East.